jackg0h/Numerical-Integration/README.md

-Currently it shows only calculated result with selection of [Composite Trapezoidal Rule, Simpson's Rule and Romberg algorithm].
+An android apps which calculate mathematic integral using different kind of algorithm/rule.

+Composite Trapezoidal Rule
+Simpson's Rule
+Romberg algorithm